Vaughnsville, Ohio: Severe Weather

 Vaughnsville is covered by the National Weather Service in Northern Indiana (IWX) and Wilmington, Ohio (ILN) with radar from KIWX North Webster.
 The nearest weather station is at Lima Allen County Airport (KAOH).

 A derecho took place on June 29, 2012.
 An intense line of thunderstorms or derecho developed over northern Indiana during the middle of the afternoon and then raced southeast across the central portion of Ohio.
 Widespread damage was reported from Findlay to Marion to Mount Vernon, with many trees and some barns damaged around Vaughnsville.

 No tornados have hit Vaughnsville in known records.
 The nearest has been an F0 tornado to the southwest on June 8, 1993, 2:30 pm.

-Demographics

-According to the 2010 census, the population is 262 people.
-Females outnumber males 133 to 129.
-The median age for males is 32 and females is 38.
-The number of occupied homes is 104.

-Telephone and internet access

-Telephone service and internet access are provided by Vaughnsville Communication, a subscriber-owned cooperative.
-It has the distinction of being the smallest community-based telephone company in the state of Ohio.
-Telephone area codes for Vaughnsville are (419) & (567).